alecramsay/pg/docs/_pages/background.markdown

 [Dave's Redistricting](https://davesredistricting.org/) (DRA)
 are the maps that maximize five rated dimensions: proportionality, competitiveness, minority representation, compactness, and county--district splitting.
-The maps for the 2020 congressional redistricting cycle demonstrated that there were tradeoffs between them.
+These maps for the 2020 congressional redistricting cycle demonstrated that there were tradeoffs between them.
 For example, the most proportional map for a state might be less compact than the most compact map one, and vice versa.

-This led to two hypotheses that motivated this research:
+This led to the two hypotheses that motivated this research:

-1. In contrast to the notable and official maps that use a broad spectrum of data, my first hypothesis was that there are well-defined "baseline districts" for a state that only depend on total census population -- While I introduced the concept several years ago,[^1] I had not written code to generate them automatically.
+1. In contrast to the notable and official maps that use a broad spectrum of data, my first hypothesis was that there are well-defined "baseline districts" for a state that only depend on total census population &#8212; While I introduced the concept several years ago,[^1] I had not written code to generate them automatically.

-2. My second hypothesis was that the districts for the notable maps for a state overlap significantly.
+2. The districts for the notable maps for a state overlap significantly.
-    It seems obvious that –- barring extremely serpentine districts –- valid redistricting maps for a state *must* share common core areas because of the underlying "population geography" for a state, i.e., how many people live where.
+    It seems obvious that &#8212; barring extremely serpentine districts &#8212; valid redistricting maps for a state *must* share common core areas because of the underlying "population geography" for a state, i.e., how many people live where.
     This is precisely what is characterized by baseline districts.